Note to Reader

 What We Do

 Although the Alliance's mission began through assisting the Parliamentary Committee in its work, its mission continues to educate Canadians, our institutions and governments about the nature and prevalence of antisemitism and to identify and participate in timely and effective measures to counter it.
+ALCCA does not take positions on broader Middle East politics, as our mandate is focused on combatting antisemitism in Canada.
 The Alliance’s members have proposed a wide range of recommendations for change that include direct action by the federal government or indirect action through facilitating or otherwise supporting action by provincial, territorial, Indigenous and municipal governments, educational institutions, law enforcement and national security agencies, prosecution services, human rights commissions, professional associations and others.
 The Alliance has also created a comprehensive digital archive contributed to by its members and other NGOs that documents antisemitic activities across the country.
 The continuing project recognizes the need for a nationwide collection of hate activities, in the absence of a national database or conformity to a standardized definition of antisemitic activities.

 To learn more about our mission, initiatives, and ways to get involved, visit our FAQ page for answers to frequently asked questions.